mehdi-lamrani/spark-training-v2.0/session 4/streaming/exercises/README.md

 - Start with a frequency of 1 sec, and slide it up as you validate the complete stream chain

 - Advanced : to spice up the exercice, you could modify the script to send event time as well
-  along with the value (when you have time, maybe later).
+  along with the value (when you have time, maybe later).<br>
   This would illustrate the event time vs processing time paradigm.

 - Split your terminal, and launch 2 instances

 - in another terminal, run a Spark Shell and execute the provided spark excerpts
   to manipulate streams to produce the desired result
-  (port numbers should be changer according to what you feed the TCP script)
+  (port numbers should be changed according to what you feed the TCP script)

 - Explore the Spark Stream Web UI if you have the chance to do so.